Six things that surprised me about breastfeeding

 - The health benefits to the baby are well known, but I have to say that the body benefits for me have been a brilliant side-effect.
 Everything pinged back pretty soon post-birth (although most of my old wardrobe was completely unsuitable for feeding access).
 I probably eat far more now than I did when I was pregnant, and it’s mainly cake.
 And it was quite a novelty for my formerly normal chested self when my milk came in and I was left with a pair that even Dolly Parton would be proud of

-- And finally, the most surprising thing is how much I love it.
+- And finally, the biggest thing that surprised me about breastfeeding is how much I love it.
 Even in the face of feeds every hour and a half each day for months, cluster feeds, growth spurts, nipples that feel like they will drop off, and being pinned to the sofa for hours at a time when Loose Women comes on the TV and the remote is on the other side of the room (nightmare) I love it in a way I didn’t think was possible – for the closeness, the bonding, knowing I’m responsible for her growth and also all of the reasons above.
-I’m lucky that breastfeeding for us became a joy and I can’t see us stopping anytime soon
+I’m lucky that breastfeeding for us became a joy and I can’t see us stopping anytime soon.